Merculous/Bundle-Creation/README.md

 - The kernel MUST be patched
 - iOS 6+ requires restored_external to be patched.
 Simply patch the branch to _ramrod_ticket_update

-The error below is definitely tied to restored_external but I also believe some versions also check this in the kernel
+The error below is definitely tied to restored_external but AppleImage3NORAccess needs to be patched for unpersonalized/unsigned images to bypass this error.

 entering update_iBoot
 write_image3_data: flashing LLB data (length = 0x241d0)